yk11SE/PythonFundamentalsCS50_yona/0/PROBLEM0.3.md

 Hints
 1. Recall that input returns a `str`, per <https://docs.python.org/3/library/functions.html#input>.
 2. Recall that int can convert a `str` to an `int`, per <https://docs.python.org/3/library/functions.html#int>.
-3. Recall that Python comes with several built-in functions, <https://per docs.python.org/3/library/functions.html>.
+3. Recall that Python comes with several built-in functions, per <https://docs.python.org/3/library/functions.html>.

 ## Before You Begin
 Execute `cd` by itself in your terminal window.
 You should find that your terminal window’s prompt resembles the below: